Maureen Starkey Tigrett: Marital problems and divorce

-When the Beatles broke up in 1970, so did the Starrs' marriage, as Ringo's infidelities were becoming more frequent, and his alcoholism was escalating.
-When the Harrisons were visiting the Starrs, Harrison confessed how much he loved Maureen, which led to an affair.
-Ringo threatened divorce when Harrison's wife Pattie told him that she had found the pair in bed together.
-Lennon was equally angry with Harrison, describing the affair as being "virtual incest".
+When the Beatles broke up in 1970, so did the Starkeys' marriage, as Ringo's infidelities were becoming more frequent, and his alcoholism was escalating.
+Ringo’s heavy drinking caused him to sometimes hit Maureen.
+Her depression and disappointment in this regard led her to have an affair with George Harrison.
+George’s wife, Patti, one day found them in bed together in their home, after suspecting that there was something going on between her husband and her good friend.
+She told George that in all fairness Ringo needed to be told what was happening.
+When the Harrisons were visiting the Starkeys, Harrison confessed to Ringo that he was in love with Maureen, and telling of the affair was inevitable..
+Ringo, dumbfounded, replied that at least it was someone that they knew and loved.
+However, it led to much tension in the Starkey marriage, as Ringo was very angry.
+John Lennon was equally angry with Harrison, describing the affair as being "virtual incest".

 Despite the couple's problems, notwithstanding extramarital affairs, Maureen did not want to divorce Starr, but eventually, on 17 July 1975, their divorce was finalised on the grounds of Starr's affair with American fashion model Nancy Lee Andrews.
 Starr agreed to give his ex-wife custody of their children and a one-off payment of £125,000, along with £23,000 a year plus £2,500 a year for each of their children.
 The end of her marriage depressed her deeply; she once rode a motorbike into a brick wall in a suicide attempt.

-In November 1987, Maureen Starr instructed her counsel, Thayne Forbes QC, to sue Withers LLP, the London firm of solicitors that had handled her divorce settlement, for an alleged "breach of contract and negligence", saying that a partner, Charles Doughty, had not fully investigated Starr's finances at the time and had not given enough consideration to the settlement amount and her personal needs.
+In November 1987, Maureen Starkey instructed her counsel, Thayne Forbes QC, to sue Withers LLP, the London firm of solicitors that had handled her divorce settlement, for an alleged "breach of contract and negligence", saying that a partner, Charles Doughty, had not fully investigated Starr's finances at the time and had not given enough consideration to the settlement amount and her personal needs.
 She was present for every day of the three-week court case, and when called to give evidence, she referred to herself as "thick as two short planks", and Starr as being a "sodding great Andy Capp" (a womanising, drunk cartoon character).
 Finding in favour of Doughty and Withers, Mr Justice Bush said that Starr was "a generous man" as he had increased her yearly payments twice since their divorce.
 He ordered her to pay the whole bill for the case, estimated to be over £200,000.